Last Updated: 11th November, 2023

 The five also promised to defend themselves vigorously and in other outlets, even threatened to counter-sue.
 Unite has allegedly continued to finance these actions, putting the Labour Party in the absurd position of spending millions of pounds on legal fees in court cases brought against it by its biggest single donor.

-In March 2022, a mysterious article in the BBC appeared stating that the Labour Party had indeed brought a legal action against the five seeking to hold them liable for the damages and costs incurred by the leaked report, which they are defending by claiming that actually, 12 other people including Jeremy Corbyn had access to the report and could have leaked it (what I call the Rebecca Vardy defence).
-The timing of this article being the day before a proposed court date for Emilie Oldknow’s appeal for the Norwich Pharmacal order would imply that all of these actions are related and being heard together, but it is very unclear what is happening.
+In March 2022, a mysterious article in the BBC appeared stating that the Labour Party had indeed brought a legal action against the five seeking to hold them liable for the damages and costs incurred by the leaked report, which they are defending by claiming that actually, 12 other people including Jeremy Corbyn had access to the report and could have leaked it (what I would call the Rebecca Vardy defence).
+The timing of this article being the day before a proposed court date for Emilie Oldknow’s appeal for the Norwich Pharmacal order would imply that all of these actions are now legally related.

 The Guardian (July 2022), What is the Forde report on the Labour party – and why has it taken so long?